Languages

 Tourists flock to the medieval port of Dubrovnik

-The country hopes to become a member of the EU by 2011, remarkable progress since the time of Tudjman's death in December 1999 when the country was in a parlous state.
+At the time of President Tudjman's death in December 1999, the country was still in a parlous state.

 Its citizens suffered from government-backed attacks on their civil and political rights.
-The governing party, the HDZ, was then corrupt and the economy was in difficulties, with around 20% of Croatians unemployed.
+The governing party, the HDZ, was mired in corruption and the economy was in severe difficulties.

 Presidential and parliamentary elections at the beginning of 2000 ushered in politicians who pledged commitment to Croatia's integration into the European mainstream.

-The constitution has been changed to shift power away from the president to the parliament.
-Croatia has joined the World Trade Organisation and has pledged to open up its economy.
-It has achieved growth and inflation is under control.
+The constitution was changed to shift power away from the president to parliament.
+Croatia joined the World Trade Organisation and pledged to open up its economy.

 Facts